curl/curl/docs/HTTP-COOKIES.md

   details set, or pass in a line from a Netscape cookie file.
 This option can also be used to flush the cookies etc.

+  `CURLOPT_COOKIESESSION`

+  Tell libcurl to ignore all cookies it is about to load that are session cookies.

   `CURLINFO_COOKIELIST`

   Extract cookie information from the internal cookie storage as a linked